Chris Vogelzang

 Vogelzang holds a master's degree in Economics from the University of Groningen, the Netherlands.
 He studied History and Philosophy at Clark University, USA.

 From 1988 to 2000, Vogelzang held various managerial positions in sales, marketing and oil trading with Shell in Rotterdam, London and Uganda.
 In 2000, he joined ABN AMRO where he was appointed CEO of retail banking in 2002, and CEO of global private banking in 2007.
 He was a member of the managing board from 2009 to 2017.

 From 2017 to 2019, Vogelzang was senior adviser to the Boston Consulting Group and The Blackstone Group, and in June 2019, was appointed CEO of Danske Bank.

 In 2021 he was named as a suspect in a probe in a violation of money laundering at Dutch lender ABN Amro.
 Vogelzang said that he did not want to get in the way of Danske Bank development.
-The chairman of the Danske Bank, Karsten Dybvad said "We are very sorry to see Chris Vogelzang leave Danske Bank.
-He has been instrumental in the initiation of the ongoing transformation of Danske Bank and the progress and results it has already created."
-In 2024 the Dutch prosecutor decided not to pursue this case stating that '(...) the former executive board members each fullfilled their role or took actions that should have been suitable to address or mitigate the shortcomings'.
+In 2024 the Dutch prosecutor decided not to pursue this case stating that '(...) the former executive board members each fulfilled their role or took actions that should have been suitable to address or mitigate the shortcomings'.

 He was a board member of Foam Fotografiemuseum Amsterdam from 2011 to 2015, treasurer of the Prins Bernhard Cultuurfonds from 2014 to 2019 and treasurer of the board of the Rijksmuseum Amsterdam from 2015 to 2023.